cloudmesh/technologies/chapters/tech/disco.md

 ### Old Text

-a.
-Disco from discoproject.org represents an implementation of mapreduce for distributed computing that benefits end users by relieving them of the need to handle
+Disco [@www-disco-project] is an implementation of mapreduce for distributed computing that benefits end users by relieving them of the need to handle